mikeizbicki/cmc-csci143/topic_03_instagram_tech_stack/README.md

     1. [Threat actors targetting docker via container escape feature](https://news.ycombinator.com/item?id=26121877) -->

+1. collaboration policy:
+    1. recall that you can't collaborate outside designated spaces
+    1. my hope is that this will actually encourage more collaboration by getting you all to set aside time to work together in those designated spaces
+    1. you should expect these sorts of hard problems in the future
+    1. I'm open to creating more of these designated spaces via pull requests to the collaboration policy

 1. hw for this week is already posted below
     1. you'll build an instagram clone
     1. this week's assignment is still a "copy+paste" assignment